Odonno/surrealdb-migrations/readme.md

 cargo install surrealdb-migrations
 ```

+- or inside a CI workflow, using a GitHub Action

+Check [surrealdb-migrations](https://github.com/marketplace/actions/surrealdb-migrations) GitHub Action in the marketplace

 ## The philosophy

 The SurrealDB Migrations project aims to simplify the creation of a SurrealDB database schema and the evolution of the database through migrations.
 A typical SurrealDB migration project is divided into 3 categories: schema, event and migration.